 Sharika @ University of Bern

 My name is Sharika Mahadevan.
-I am a fifth year Dual Degree student in IIT Madras.
-I was very excited when I learnt that I was awarded the ThinkSwiss Research Scholarship to fund my research internship in the University of Bern.
+I am a 5th year dual degree student at IIT Madras.
+I was very excited when I was awarded the ThinkSwiss research scholarship to fund my research internship at the University of Bern.

-Right from my very first day, I was very impressed by the level of organization in the group.
+Right from my very first day, I am very impressed by the level of organization in the group.
 Each individual project in the lab was somehow contorted to fit the larger vision of the team – to be the stalwarts in finding improvements to the various cardiovascular diseases or CVDs.
-I was also very grateful to the team for they were very welcoming and warm.
-Suddenly, I didn’t feel that far away from home.
-Because everyone is so approachable, you tend to learn far more, even in such a short period.
+I am also very grateful to have a very welcoming team.
+Everyone is so approachable here, you tend to learn far more in such a short period.